dansanderson/easyasm65/README.md

 !fill <amt> [, <val>]
 ```

-Assembles a given number of bytes of data.
+Assembles a given number of bytes of data as multiple instances of a single byte value.
 The default value is $00.
 If a byte value is provided, that value is used for every byte.

 ### `!pet`, `!scr`